osg-htc/docs/docs/data/external-oasis-repos.md

 OSG install.
 The host OS must meet ONE of the following:

 -   RHEL 7.3 (or equivalent) or later.  **This option is recommended**.
--   RHEL 6 with the aufs kernel module.

 Additionally,